How to Cite a Song in 3 Formats: APA, MLA, and Chicago!

 Key Information to Note

-• Website or Platform where the lyrics were found
+Website or Platform where the lyrics or recording were accessed

 Template: